IMS-Bio2Core-Facility/lta/README.md

 ### The Data

-The input should be a csv containint the lipidomics results.
+The input should be a csv containing the lipidomics results.
-We make only two assumptions about the input data.
+Though we strive to be as flexible as possible, we must make some assumptions about the data to be able to use it.
 Firstly,
-that the first 3 columns are the multiindex for the lipids, and include the lipid name, category, and m/z, respectively.
+the first 3 columns must be the multiindex for the lipids, and include the lipid name, category, and m/z, respectively.
 Secondly,
-that the values are numeric.
+the values must be numeric.

 The analysis depends on a number of key metadata variables,
 namely:

-- Mode (*ie.* -ve vs +ve)
+- Mode (_ie._ -ve vs +ve)
 - Sample ID
-- Phenotype (*ie.* lean vs obese)
+- Phenotype (_ie._ lean vs obese)
-- Tissue (*ie.* heart)
+- Tissue (_ie._ heart)

+Additionally,
+"phenotype" should be binary - that is, there should only be two categories - and the order for fold change calculation must be specified with ``--order Cond1 Cond2``.
+Fold Change will always be calculated as ``Cond1 / Cond2``.

 These rows should be in the first ``n`` rows of your data file, where n is specified with the option ``--n-rows-metadata``.